SamHH/portfolio/README.md

 In a nutshell:

 - BEM (Block, Element, Modifier) class naming convention
-- Attempt to restrict lines to 80 characters wide
 - Modular incl/ file structure
 - Try to avoid excessive indentation
 - Above all else - **consistency**